Sam-coder183/AlpineCade/README.md

 ### I can't upload the vmware files directly to github because The files are too large, I will make a link to mega while I learn lfs so you can collaborate with me.

-> Current goals
+> Current RoadMap
-> 1. install retroarch and dependencies
+> 1. add legal Roms for users to test the distro.
-> 2. install webrcade
+> 2.
 > 3.
  # Good luck to all Arcade Contestants! 😊